RubyKobayashi/bowling-challenge/README.md

  1) As a player, if I scores 0 on 20 rolls, I would like to see that my total score would be 0 and that the scorecard would be complete

+2) As a player, if I scores 1 on each roll, I would like to see that my total score would be 20 and that the scorecard would be complete

 <!--
 Bowling Challenge
 =================